rtoken-project/rtoken-monorepo/README.md

 to also be recipients, despite not having implemented functions to call the _payInterest_ function externally.

-Like minting process, equivalent amount of saving assets in value as the newly created _rDAI_ are also loaned to the recipients indicated in the user's chosen hat.
+Unlike the mint processes, _rDAI_ generated in this process does not loan equal amount of _DAI_ tokens to any recipient.
+The owner may choose to loan them by using _loanInterest_, or transfer the _rDAI_ to another address and trigger the hat switching process.

 Interest payment rules may apply as per configuration (see _Governance section_).